SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/screen/associates-tab.md

 8. Click a group value to change the sort order.

 > [!NOTE]
-> If you navigate to another tab, the grouping will be reset.
+> If you navigate to another tab, the grouping is reset.

 ## What would you like to do now?